EVENTS IN ANCHORAGE

 Thank You for Your Support!

 Over 10,000 people read the blog each month.
 The blog is made possible by 49 Writers members, along with all of the workshops, author tours, Crosscurrents events, readings, and craft talks we offer.
-Won't you join them by becoming a member or renewing your membership?
+Won't you join them by becoming a member?
 Join Us 49 Writers Volunteer Seta

 Have news or events you'd like to see listed here?
 Email details to 49roundup (at) gmail.com.
 Your message must be received by noon on the Thursday before the roundup is scheduled to run.
 Unless your event falls in the "Opportunities" category, it should occur no more than 30 days from when we receive your email.